Consistency is Key

 I believe this serves as a big reminder that I should never write these blogs before breakfast.

-We encourage all of our clients to strive for synergy, so that all of their advertising—electronic, print, broadcast, blimp—reinforce each other.
-If you want to be known as having the best bacon in town, why would you tell one person you’re great at omelets, tell another person you’re the French Toast king, and yet another person that you specialize in oatmeal.
+If you want to be known as having the best bacon in town, why would you tell one person you’re great at omelets, tell another person you’re the French Toast king, and yet another person that you specialize in oatmeal?

 I swear, next time, I’m having breakfast first.